LeBastille/Audentify-/README.md

 BACKEND:

-- Flask: Python web framework for handling requests and building the API.
+- Flask - Python web framework for handling requests and building the API.

-- TensorFlow: For loading and running the VGGish model.
+- TensorFlow - For loading and running the VGGish model.

-- scikit-learn: For the SVM implementation and evaluation.
+- scikit-learn - For the SVM implementation and evaluation.

-- PyAudio: For audio recording.
+- PyAudio - For audio recording.

-- Librosa: For audio manipulation and processing.
+- Librosa - For audio manipulation and processing.

-- soundfile: For saving audio data as WAV files.
+- soundfile - For saving audio data as WAV files.

 FRONTEND:

-HTML, CSS, JavaScript: For building the user interface and interacting with the backend.
+HTML, CSS, JavaScript - For building the user interface and interacting with the backend.